jina-ai/vectordb/README.md

 - protocol: The protocol to be used for serving, it can be `gRPC`, `HTTP`, `websocket` or any combination of them provided as a list.
 Defaults to `gRPC`

 - port: The port where the service will be accessible, it can be a list of one port for each protocol provided.
 Default to 8081

+- workspace: The workspace is the path used by the VectorDB to hold and persist required data.
+Defaults to '.' (current directory)

 ### Scalability